hujhax/austin-improv-wiki/Clay Towery.md

 **Clay Towery** was an improv performer and director.

 ## History
-Clay has a long history of performance in music, scripted theater, dance and improv.
+Clay had a long history of performance in music, scripted theater, dance and improv.
 He studied acting at St. Edward's University.

 Clay was a company member of [[Gnap!
 Theater Projects]].